Mount Ainos Kefalonia

 Agia Efimia

-Agia Efimia is a charming village located on the eastern coast of Kefalonia, Greece.
-It sits between the bustling town of Sami and the famous Myrtos Beach, offering visitors a more relaxed and authentic experience.
-The village is small but has much to offer.
-The village is built around a small bay, where boats dock […]
+Agia Efimia is a picturesque village on the eastern coast of Kefalonia, Greece.
+It sits between the lively town of Sami and the famous Myrtos Beach.
+The location offers a quieter and more traditional experience compared to nearby tourist hubs.
+The village centers around a small, sheltered bay.
+Fishing boats and yachts dock in the […]

 Read More